 What to Look For in a Men's Body Wash

 If you have sensitive skin, the last thing it needs is a harsh body wash stripping away its protective oils, leaving it rough, dry, and irritated.
-So when it comes to choosing a body wash for sensitive skin, opt for products that are free of harsh detergents and which go heavy on gentle ingredients that leave the skin feeling clean without overdoing it.
+So when it comes to choosing a body wash for sensitive skin, Dr. Murphy-Rose recommends opting for products that are free of harsh detergents.
+They should also be hypo-allergenic and fragrance free.

 “Products like Cetaphil are a good go-to cleanser for sensitive skin,” she says.
 “They are generally well-tolerated by most sensitive skin types and effectively replenish the skin barrier with a low risk of irritation.”

 Dr. Hartman prefers body washes over bar soap.
 “Body washes are more hygienic compared to bar soaps as they are stored in a bottle,” he says.
 “They won’t harbor bacteria that might be in your bathroom like a bar soap can.”

 What are the benefits of body wash?

 Dr. Murphy-Rose touts body washes for their inherent moisturizing qualities.
 “Bar soap is solid when dry at room temperature, unlike body washes or gels that are made WITH water,” she says.
 “Body washes are able to clean skin in a similar manner to bar soap but generally incorporate more moisturizing ingredients to help keep skin better hydrated.”